sucaba/IronTextLibrary/Doc/UserGuide.md

 ### What is Iron Text Library? ###

+IronText is a DSL and Programming Language implementation library for .Net with remarkably low learning threshold and at the same time powerful enough to parse any context-free language.

 ### Why Yet-Another-Compiler-Compiler ? ###

 There are so many parser, scanner generators and libraries around that it would